Define your own objects

-Once you created your content type you will be in the database of your meeting notes.
-Check out our learning unit on databases to find out what you can do here.
+Once you created your content type you will also get a database for all your meetings.
+Check out our tutorial on databases to find out what you can do here.

-A first meeting note was already created for you, let's open it.
-Here you can define properties for your meeting notes, like a date and a list of related pages, a checkbox to mark it as "Done", and a text blocks property to take notes.
-All of your meeting notes will have these properties, feel free to customize them to your needs.
+A first meeting was already created for you, let's open it.
+With the "Add property" button you can define properties for your meetings, like a date and a list of related pages, a checkbox to mark it as "Done", and a text blocks property to take notes.
+All of your meetings will have these properties, feel free to customize them to your needs.
 You can also add and remove properties later.
 If you want to get an idea of how a meeting could look like, you can also read our use-case article on meetings.

-Congratulations, you defined your first custom type. 🎉 Now you can use your meeting notes like any other type in your space.
-Create and reuse them everywhere within Capacities: On every page, on your space dashboard, and in your database.
+You can now use your meeting like any other type in your space.
+Create and reuse them everywhere within Capacities.
+And no matter where you created it, you will always find it in your database.
 You can also organize them in collections, and link them to other content.
-Feel free to explore. 🔎

 🤔 Do you find this explanation unclear or feel like something is missing in the docs?